ISTANBUL BLOG: Contagion not the story in Turkey’s crisis but for exposure EU banking is the weak link

 Readers, subject to a breathless information bombardment, are found unable to remember what happened five minutes ago.
 The sexy headlines sell, consistency in the stories be damned.

-Back in reality, the Turkish lira (TRY)/South African rand ZAR pair has actually been testing record-making territory since March when Erdogan fired the previous central bank governor.
+Back in reality, the Turkish lira (TRY)/South African rand (ZAR) pair has actually been testing record-making territory since March when Erdogan fired the previous central bank governor.

 So, as said, Turkey’s collapse is very much idiosyncratic.
 Portfolio money in Turkey has already flown.
 Portfolio exposures to Turkey, as a result, are limited.
 Foreign direct investors in the real sector enjoy nosediving labour costs.